aria1th/litematica-printer/README.md

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

 ## TODO List (most possible to least possible)
-Breaking based by schematic verifier...maybe.
 Carpet protocol.
 Waterlogged blocks, water, lava, lavalogged(??) blocks placement(ohno, I can't do with wierd stair types).
-Quasiconnectivity and Automatic Flippincactus abusing to avoid observer update